 My hobby interest is gardening in which I follow in the footsteps of one of my forebears, a Victorian head gardener named Philip Frost.
 As a child, I was told he grew the first Monkey Puzzle tree to be grown in England.
 Researching my family story and the history of the Monkey Puzzle's introduction into Europe became a passion which has taken me on an interesting journey, culminating in a book - "Araucaria The Monkey Puzzle" - the first book written solely about the Monkey Puzzle.

-My illustrated talks are based on my family story and my wider research into the history of the Monkey Puzzle's introduction into the British Isles.
+My illustrated talks are based on my family story and, while writing my book, everything I learned about the Monkey Puzzle's introduction into the British Isles.

 If you are interested in this talk and wish to contact the speaker, please complete the following form: